piroor/tweetbot.sh/README.md

  * 01:07 0%
  * ...

-Monologue messages are loaded from definition files, and you can define some special time span with the `MONOLOGUE_TIME_SPAN` parameter.
+Monologue messages are loaded from definition files, and you can define some special time range with the `MONOLOGUE_TIME_RANGE_GROUPS` parameter.

 ~~~
-MONOLOGUE_TIME_SPAN="morning/06:00-07:00 \
+MONOLOGUE_TIME_RANGE_GROUPS="morning/06:00-07:00 \
                      noon/12:00-13:00 \
                      afternoon/15:00-15:30 \
                      evening/17:30-18:30 \